EmonChy/LaravelVue-PhoneBook/README.md

 First create the db name and then import the sql file in db.
-Put the LaraEcommerce folder in htdocs directory of xammp.
+Put the phonebook folder in htdocs directory of xammp.